suikan4github/kaiten-yaki/INSTALL.md

 # Keep it unique from other distribution.
 export LVROOTNAME="anko"

-# Logical volume size of the Linux installation.
-# 30% mean, new logical volume will use 30% of the free space
+# Suffix of the optional logical volumes.
+# If you want to have optional OVs, set USELVEXT# to 1.
+# Then, the suffix will be added to the LVROOTNAME.
+# For example, Assume you have setting below :
+# LVROOTNAME="anko"
+# USELVEXT1=1
+# LVEXT1SUFFIX="_home"
+# USELVEXT2=0
+# LVEXT2SUFFIX="_var"
+# You will have
+# anko
+# anko_home
+# You will not have anko_var because the USELVEXT2=0.
+export USELVEXT1=0
+export LVEXT1SUFFIX="_home"
+export USELVEXT2=0
+export LVEXT2SUFFIX="_var"

+# Volume size parameters.
-# in the LVM volume group.
-For example, assume the free space is 100GB,
+# Note that the order of the volume creation is :
-# and LVROOTSIZE is 30%FREE.
-Script will create 30GB logical volume.
-export LVROOTSIZE="50%FREE"
+# 1. EFI if needed
+# 2. SWAP
+# 3. LVROOT
+# 4. LVEXT1 if needed
+# 5. LVEXT2 if needed

 # Set the size of EFI partition and swap partition.
 # The unit is Byte.
 You can use M,G... notation.
+# You CANNOT use the % notation.
 export EFISIZE="200M"

+# Logical volume size of the swap volumes.
 export LVSWAPSIZE="8G"

+# Logical volume size of the Linux installation.
+# There are four posibble way to specify the volume.
+# nnnM, nnnG, nnnT : Absolute size speicification. nnnMbyte, nnnGByte, nnnT byte.
+# mm%VG : Use mm% of the entire volume group.
+# mm%FREE : Use mm% of the avairable storage are in the volume group.
+export LVROOTSIZE="10G"

+# Logical volume size of the optional volumes.
+export LVEXT1SIZE="30G"
+export LVEXT2SIZE="10G"

 # Usually, these names can be left untouched.
 # If you change, keep them consistent through all installation in your system.